Enlarged Vestibular Aqueducts (EVA), also known as Large Vestibular Aqueduct

 After episodes of sudden hearing loss, hearing may recover to the previous

-14. Hearing loss in LVAS generally follows a step-wise pattern.
+recoveries over the following days or weeks.(11) Hearing loss in EVA generally follows a step-wise pattern.
 Each incident

 causes the hearing to drop another step.
 The hearing loss will follow one of two patterns.
 One is a gradual progressive

 stepwise hearing loss, but with fluctuations.
 The other is sudden bouts of hearing loss of at least 15 dB that

 may fluctuate to profound levels following minor head injuries or fluctuations in the pressure of cerebrospinal

 fluid (CSF).
 Usually these acute drops in hearing do not recover to previous levels.
 The end of this downward progression